lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 By using multiple thresholds combined with multiple levels of logic filters, it is possible to specify arbitrary areas in the component’s space for segmentation.
 However, it can be easier and more efficient to transform the components into a different coordinate system before the threshold operation.
 The simplest example of this is to threshold a projection of the components.
 This is equivalent to a threshold after performing a dot product between the components of a pixel and a constant-direction vector.
 This divides the component space into two areas separated by a hyperplane.

-Another example of a coordinate transformation is conversion from red, green, blue (RGB) color component to hue, saturation, value (HSV) representation (see “Color” on page 37).
+Another example of a coordinate transformation is convrsion from red, green, blue (RGB) color component to hue, saturation, value (HSV) representation (see ["Color"](/VTKBook/03Chapter3/#32-color) in [Chapter 3](/VTKBook/03Chapter3).
 Segmentation of images based on hue and color saturation is difficult in RGB space, but trivial in HSV space.

 Color is not the only multispectral information that can be used for segmentation.
 It is possible to take advantage of multispectral segmentation even if the original dataset has only one component.
 Additional images can be created from spatial information of the images using spatial filters.
 These multiple images can then be combined into one multicomponent image, then multicomponent segmentation can proceed.